 Constant amplitude control is available for trapezoid, sine, square, triangle and the haver cycle and programmable waveforms.
 The constant amplitude controller option can be enabled to greatly improves the actuators frequency response for multiple cycle testing.
 This option can be turned on and off remotely or by the keypad.
-When enabled the waveform generator monitors the previous cycle feedback peaks and the results control an outer loop adjusting the waveform amplitude to continuously adapt to the desired amplitude.
-The constant amplitude control also monitors the feedback mean value and compares it to the desired mean and adjusts the setpoint to adapt to the desired mean for each cycle.
+When enabled the waveform generator monitors the previous cycle feedback peaks and the results fine tune the waveform generators output amplitude to adapt to the desired amplitude.
+The constant amplitude control also monitors the feedback midpoint value and compares it to the desired mean and adjusts the setpoint to adapt to the desired mean for each cycle.
 Neither of these controls modify the operators amplitude and setpoint values, they are temporarily tweaked using internal variables.
 Constant amplitude control only works for sine, square, triangle and haver and programmable waveforms which are primarily used for fast cycle control, ramps are not impacted even when constant amplitude is enabled.
 Enabling this feature allows the actuator frequency response to be pushed much farther.
-Turning constant amplitude control off (and after power up), the waveform generator returns to the original control.
+Turning constant amplitude control off (and after power up), the waveform generator returns to the original waveform control.